 Where can you have a great Sunday brunch if you live in one of the wealthiest counties in America?
-Oakland County, just northwest of Detroit and the lucky beneficiary of well-paying jobs in the auto industry and elsewhere, is in the top 10 wealthiest among counties with a population of more than 1 million residents.
-But it's not only affluent, it's also packed with possibilities as the second most populous county in Michigan.
+Oakland County, just northwest of Detroit and the lucky beneficiary of well-paying jobs in the auto industry and elsewhere, is among one of the wealthiest among counties with a population of more than one million residents.
+But it's not only affluent it's also packed with possibilities as one of the most populous county in Michigan.

 If you lived in Oakland County, you wouldn't gravitate toward the International House of Pancakes or Bob Evans.
 You'd want something a little more interesting.
-So we found a few good places for you.
-Here are 16 restaurants in some of the county's prettiest towns that can make brunch (or breakfast) an event.
+Here are more than a dozen restaurants in some of the county's prettiest towns that can make brunch (or breakfast) an event.

 - 220 Merrill: If you want to be seen at brunch, this is the place for pretty people and pretty food.
 Get your cocktails from the bar and order chicken and waffles or make your own omelet.

 - Bill's: Very Ivy League, Bill's calls itself "a classic, comfortable social club."
-There is a dedicated brunch menu for the weekend with healthy options like steel-cut oats and farro, grapefruit warmed under the broiler and a kale Caesar salad.
+There is a dedicated brunch menu for the weekend with healthy options such as steel-cut oats and farro, grapefruit warmed under the broiler, and a kale Caesar salad.
 But there's also brioche French toast and a Croque Madame.
 Your choice.

 - The Fly Trap: Brunch goes on all day, every day at this inexpensive, campy diner.
-What about green eggs and ham or "eggs ala boring" (just eggs) with house muffins.
-The chef might be happier if you ordered something like the Fire-Breathing Dragon made with grilled chicken, wheat noodles, basil and sambal peanut sauce.
+Try the green eggs and ham or "eggs ala boring" (just eggs) with house muffins.
+The chef might be happier if you ordered something such as the Fire-Breathing Dragon made with grilled chicken, wheat noodles, basil, and sambal peanut sauce.
 Kudos for imagination.
-You might have seen this chummy place on the Food Network's Diners, Drive-ins, and Dives.
+You might have seen this chummy place on the Food Network's Diners, Drive-Ins, and Dives.

 - The Breakfast Club Restaurant: This homey place, which feels like you're visiting friends in a cozy house, is beloved by its patrons.
 The generous portions of uncomplicated, yummy food might have everything to do with that.
 Think salmon Benedict, waffles with eggs and home fries, and breakfast nachos smothered in scrambled eggs and veggies.

-- Park 600, at the Royal Park Hotel: Weekend brunch here is simple and good, ranging from very healthy to not so much (but delicious).
-You can have a cholesterol-free egg-white frittata or a fully loaded country breakfast with every fat known to brunch, a romaine-egg-blue cheese farm salad or s'mores French toast.
+- Park 600: Located at the Royal Park Hotel, Park 600 offers a weekend brunch that is simple and good, ranging from very healthy to not so much (but delicious).
+You can have a cholesterol-free egg-white frittata or a fully loaded country breakfast with every fat known to brunch, a romaine-egg-blue cheese farm salad, or hot Irish oatmeal.
 These are difficult choices.
 Reservations recommended.

 - Bistro 82: This upscale eatery serves modern American dishes in a clean-lined dining and bar space.
 The place has a thing for oysters and other fresh shellfish, so you'll find plenty.
 A dozen chilled oysters and sauces could be a fantastic brunch for two with orange cauliflower (sesame, ginger, orange marmalade, veggies, and cashews) or goat cheese salad and whole wheat epi bread with house-cultured butter finished with cinnamon-sugar beignets for dessert.
 The Champagne and wine lists are memorable, so go ahead and indulge.

-- The Original Pancake House: This is part of a 65-year-old national chain based in Portland, Oregon.
+- Original Pancake House: This is part of a 60-plus-year-old national chain based in Portland, Oregon.
 It doesn't get high marks for decor or food presentation, although some locations have charming outdoor seating.
 But the menu is first-rate, with dishes you'd be hard-pressed to find elsewhere, which is probably why there's a line out the door most weekends.
 Try the amazing apple pancake baked with copious apples and cinnamon glaze or the homemade corned beef hash with five potato pancakes and eggs.
 Lingonberries accompany several dishes.
-Note that there's a second Oakland County location in Birmingham.
+Note in addition to the Southfield location, there's a second Oakland County spot in Birmingham.

-- The Root Restaurant & Bar: Named best restaurant of 2012, this casual, chef-driven place prizes Michigan ingredients.
+- The Root Restaurant & Bar: Named the best restaurant of 2012, The Root Restaurant & Bar is a casual, chef-driven place that prizes Michigan ingredients.
 Start with a classic brunch cocktail.
-Then get right to the brunch menu, which is an embarrassment of homey riches.
-How about buttermilk biscuits or a pecan sticky bun, artisanal cheeses, house-made bacon or breakfast sausage, Michigan eggs and French press coffee?
-Or Great Harvest molasses–whole wheat toast and coffee with the beautiful Root Orchard Salad for four: green apple, red leaf lettuce, Marcona almonds, dried Michigan cherries, saga blue cheese, pickled onion, house-made bacon, hard-cider vinaigrette and pulled chicken.
+Then get right to the brunch menu, which is packed full of homey riches.
+How about buttermilk biscuits or a pecan sticky bun, artisanal cheeses, house-made bacon or breakfast sausage, Michigan eggs, and French press coffee?
+Or whole wheat toast and coffee with the beautiful Root Orchard Salad for four: green apple, red leaf lettuce, Marcona almonds, dried Michigan cherries, saga blue cheese, pickled onion, house-made bacon, hard-cider vinaigrette and pulled chicken.